friendsofgo/killgrave/README.md

 The `watcher` configuration field is optional, with this setting you can enable hot-reloads on imposter changes.
 Disabled by default.

-The `secure` option by default is false, but if you want to run your server using TLS options with a dummy certificates, you could enable this option, then the mockserver be able to work with `HTTPS` protocol.
+The `secure` configuration field is optional, with this setting you can run your server using TLS options with a dummy certificate, so to make it work with the `HTTPS` protocol.
+Disabled by default.

 ## How to use